Training speedups via batching for geometric learning: an analysis of static and dynamic algorithms: Related Work

 Several different batching methods, \ie full-batching, mini-batching~\cite{bishop2006pattern}, stochastic learning~\cite{bottou1991stochastic}, have been thoroughly analyzed for NNs in the literature~\cite{bottou2007tradeoffs}.
 For instance, NN learning performance when using mini-batching has been examined as a function of the batch size.
 Computation time as a function of batch size has also been explored on GPUs~\cite{kochura2019batch}.
 In Ref.~\cite{byrd2012sample}, large batch sizes were found to typically slow down the convergence of the model parameters.
 In practice, researchers typically set the batch size as a hyperparameter that is found via cross validation (CV).

 For NNs, updating the model weights can take up the bulk of training time through backpropagation~\cite{lister1995empirical}.
 Typically, NNs operate on numeric data (or data that has been transformed into numeric values).
 When training the NN with a fixed mini-batch size of numeric data, batches have constant shape and memory requirements.
-Using JAX, this enables highly efficient training, since the gradient update step can be compiled once at the start of the training.
+Using JAX, this enables highly efficient training, since the gradient-update step can be compiled once at the start of the training.
 For convolutional neural networks (CNNs), this is not the case, and images of different pixel dimensions are often padded before being fed into the network~\cite{tang2019impact}.
 Similarly, for graph neural networks, the graphs in the dataset typically contain a wide variety of number of nodes and edges.
 To this end, batching algorithms have emerged, which pad batches of graphs to constant shapes.
-In this way, the gradient update step for GNNs on batches can be compiled on GPU.
+In this way, the gradient-update step for GNNs on batches can be compiled for execution on a hardware accelerator (\eg a GPU).
 Two such methods have become popular, static batching and dynamic batching.
 The static batching methods always collect a fixed number of graphs while dynamic methods add graphs incrementally to a batch until some padding budget/target is reached.

 That said, not all GNN models and libraries pad their data.
 M3GNet~\cite{chen2022universal}, a GNN trained for interatomic potentials (IAP) is written in TensorFlow and performs batching in a similar way to NNs.
 Its batching procedure collects a number of graphs corresponding to the batch size, and concatenates the atoms, bonds, states and indices into larger lists for the batch.
 However, it does not perform any padding after batching data.
 The pyTorch GNN (ptgnn) library implements a dynamic batching algorithm that also does not use padding~\cite{ptgnn2022microsoft}.
 The algorithm adds graphs until either the batch has the desired batch size (\ie number of graphs) or some safety limit on the number of nodes in the batch has been reached.
 This safety limit ensures that the batch will fit into memory.